awsdocs/amazon-redshift-developer-guide/doc_source/r_TRUNC.md

 An integer that indicates the number of decimal places of precision, in either direction\.
 If no integer is provided, the number is truncated as a whole number; if an integer is specified, the number is truncated to the specified decimal place\.

  *timestamp*
-The function can also return the date from a time stamp\. \(To return a time stamp value with `00:00:00` as the time, cast the function result to a time stamp\.\)
+The function can also return the date from a timestamp\. \(To return a timestamp value with `00:00:00` as the time, cast the function result to a timestamp\.\)

 ## Return type<a name="r_TRUNC-return-type"></a>

 TRUNC returns the same numeric data type as the first input argument\.
-For time stamps, TRUNC returns a date\.
+For timestamps, TRUNC returns a date\.

 ## Examples<a name="r_TRUNC-examples"></a>